Characters of the Yakuza series: Goro Majima

 A lieutenant of the Shimano family and later head of the Majima Family, Goro Majima (真島 吾朗, Majima Gorō) is an acquaintance of Kiryu with a twisted sense of loyalty.
 His temper and lack of mercy earned him the nickname "the Mad Dog of Shimano".
 Majima holds a strong rivalry with Kiryu, believing himself the only one who has the right to kill him, but over time becomes one of Kiryu's most stalwart allies.
 He appears in every mainline Yakuza game and a majority of the spinoff entries.
 He becomes playable for the first time in Yakuza: Dead Souls, with his first canon playable entry in Yakuza 0 and again in Yakuza Kiwami 2's Majima Saga.
+He is the protagonist of "Like a Dragon: Pirate Yakuza in Hawaii", where he is the sole playable character.